 Driving in New Zealand can be very different to driving at home.

-With world class scenery at every turn, a self-drive holiday is a great way to experience and see all that New Zealand has to offer.
-Before beginning to plan your journey, there are a few things that you’ll need to know about driving in New Zealand.
+With world class scenery at every turn, a self-drive holiday is a great way to enjoy all that New Zealand has to offer.
+As you set about planning your journey, there are a few things that you’ll need to know about driving here.

-New Zealand Police is committed to keeping our roads safe.
-We want you to enjoy your visit and to feel safe and be safe.
-Find out more about our driving rules, get advice on how to stay safe in your vehicle, what to do if you break down, and tips on preventing vehicle theft.
+New Zealand Police is committed to keeping the country’s roads safe.
+We want you to enjoy your visit, feel safe and be safe.
+Find out more about our driving rules, get advice on how to stay safe in your vehicle, what to do if you break down and tips on preventing vehicle theft.

-Click here to view the official ‘DriveSafe’ flyer, containing a summary of NZ’s most important road rules for drivers to be aware of.
+Click here to view the official ‘DriveSafe’ flyer, containing a summary of New Zealand’s most important road rules.

-There are a few things you might not be used to when driving in New Zealand.
-The What’s Different About Driving in New Zealand guide offers a useful overview, and is available for download in English, Japanese, Korean, Chinese, Samoan, Tongan, Arabic, Thai, and other languages.
+Several things might seem unfamiliar when driving in New Zealand.
+The What’s Different About Driving in New Zealand guide offers a useful overview, available for download in English, Japanese, Korean, Chinese, Samoan, Tongan, Arabic, Thai and other languages.

 Many fatal car crashes are caused when people drive while tired.
-It’s important to take regular rest stops while driving around New Zealand.
-Read more about Tips to Avoid Driver Fatigue, such as recognising the warning signs, and getting a good night’s sleep before driving.
+It’s important to take regular rest stops while driving around New Zealand: distances can be large and there are hardly any motorways.
+Check out these tips to avoid driver fatigue, such as recognising the warning signs and getting a good night’s sleep before driving.

 Safer Winter Driving